PericoLedesma/-RUG_Pattern-recognition_Assignment-2/README.md

 The folder Task 1_Numeric pipeline contains the filer for the genetic pipeline.

 A more detailed explanation about the pipelines can be found in our paper which can be found in this repository.
+This repository also contains Task 2 of the project which implements a pipeline for a creditcard fraud detection pipeline using semi-supervised learning

 Authors: <br />
 Rik Vegter <br />